52 (comics): Plot

 The Question and Montoya train with Richard Dragon in Nanda Parbat, where Montoya learns that the Question is dying from lung cancer and wants her to replace him.
-After they discover a prophecy in the Crime Bible about Batwoman's death, the two join her fight against Intergang in Gotham City.
-When the Question's condition worsens, Montoya journeys back to Nanda Parbat in a failed attempt to save his life.
-Shortly after they leave Gotham, Intergang discovers Batwoman's identity and attempts to sacrifice her to fulfill the prophecy.
-Montoya, as the new Question, tries to save Batwoman, who gets stabbed by Mannheim with a ceremonial dagger.
-Batwoman fatally wounds Mannheim and survives.
-After she recovers, Montoya shines the restored Bat-Signal to call her back to work.
+After discovering a prophecy in the Crime Bible about Batwoman's death, the two join her fight against Intergang in Gotham City.
+When the Question's condition worsens, Montoya returns to Nanda Parbat in a failed attempt to save him.
+Intergang discovers Batwoman's identity and attempts to sacrifice her to fulfill the prophecy.
+Bruno Mannheim stabs Batwoman, but she survives and fatally wounds Mannheim.